 What Do Clinical Counselors Do?

 Clinical counselors also assist with the diagnosis and treatment of mental health conditions, although they are unable to prescribe medication.
-Essential skills for a successful career in clinical counseling include: communication, listening, empathy, and compassion.
-These skills are crucial in forging a strong therapist-client relationship.
+Essential skills for a successful career in clinical counseling services include: communication, listening, empathy, and compassion.
+These skills are crucial for a licensed professional counselor in forging a strong therapist-client relationship.

 How to Become a Clinical Counselor